sidchaini/keras-neural-processes/README.md

-# scnps
+# keras-neuralprocesses
- Sid Chaini Neural ProcesseS
+ Neural Processes written in Keras.

-Based on Keras (using TF backend right now - plans to support PyTorch/Jax in the future).
+Based on Keras 3 (using TF backend right now - plans to support PyTorch/Jax in the future).